markgodiy/PUG/PowerShell_tips.md

 6. **Reddit**:
     - PowerShell SubReddit https://www.reddit.com/r/PowerShell/, highly recommended to peruse the pinned *What have you done with PowerShell this month?* monthly topics.

+# MORE TIPS TO ADD

+1. Profiles
+2. Jobs
+3. Multithreading, Runspaces